Niharika-Madhadi/Data-Visualization-project/README.md

 # Data-Visualization-project
 Data visualization project on Shopping trends dataset

-I have included the paper tableau file and the datasource
+I have included the paper ,tableau file and the data source